Mandatory flu vaccine for Healthcare Workers? Really?

 Perhaps that explains why the CDC went to such great lengths during the Swine Flu “pandemic” of 2009 to prevent laboratory confirmed numbers of “pandemic” Swine Flu cases from going public, as exposed by CBS investigative reporter, Sharryl Attkisson, and why their inflated calculations of yearly flu deaths have included “not just influenza death cases but also…other respiratory, circulatory, cardiac, and pulmonary deaths they thought might have been associated with influenza”. (source)

 It appears that the CDC is in the business of selling flu vaccines, which are a difficult sell if the public isn't frightened enough.

 And with financial benefit, it might be tempting to bend the facts.
 Imagine the fortune to be made if you manufactured or were tied to a product that the public was required by law to purchase and from which you were shielded from liability if people were harmed by that product.
 Sound like a fantasy?
 Think again.

-That’s exactly the dream-come-true that the U.S. Supreme Court granted drug companies in 1986 and upheld last year.
+That's exactly the dream-come-true that the U.S. Supreme Court granted drug companies in 1986 and expanded last year.

 “Eliminating the rights of individuals to hold negligent drug companies accountable puts patients in even more danger than they already are from drug company executives that put profits before safety…the fact that the drug industry can get the FDA to rewrite the rules so that CEOs can escape accountability for putting dangerous and deadly drugs on the market is the scariest example yet of how much control these big corporations have over our political process.” (source)

 Merck's Vioxx scandal and the resulting tens of thousands of deaths among trusting health care consumers is a perfect example of the potential harm that can be caused by a corrupt, profit-oriented system.
 More recently GlaxoSmithKline plead guilty to counts of criminal charges in relation to marketing Paxil and Wellbutin for unapproved uses and for withholding safety data on Avandia.
 Though no one went to jail, they were charged 3 billion dollars in fines, the biggest medical fraud settlement in history.

 You might be interested in knowing that GlaxoSmithKline also makes the flu vaccines, Fluarix and FluLaval.